sadikhasan1/number-to-english-text-bangla-format/README.md

 - Support for traditional and legacy Bengali numeric formats.
 - Flexibility to choose between English and Bangla language outputs.
 - Modular design for easy integration into other projects.
+- Supports pretty much any number.
+Sky is the limit.

 ## Usage